ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

 ## Local Workflow

-Support for local networks is in development.
+Support for use with a local network is in development.